abvalatouski/vk/vk-api/README.md

 # Dealing with VKontakte API

 All the examples contain **extremely verbose** passing of API connection from function to function, which can be fixed with `ReaderT` monad transformer.
-Also you can use `vk-api-mtl` package _(currently unimplemented)_ which wraps `vk-api` code inside monad transformers.
+Also you can use `vk-api-mtl` package which wraps `vk-api` code inside monad transformers.

 ## Example 1.
 Hello, world!